It is the area where direct inguinal hernias protrude.

 A mesh plug is placed in the inner ring next to the spermatic cord or Hesselbach’s triangle, depending on the type of hernia.

-The plug is firmly attached to the surrounding tissues and serves to partially occlude the hernia defect.
+The plug is firmly attached to the surrounding tissues and partially impedes the hernia defect.

-A mesh patch, sized to cover the floor of the inguinal canal, is sutured medially to the pubic tubercle.
+A mesh patch, sized to cover the inguinal canal floor, is sutured medially to the pubic tubercle.

 The inferior aspect of the mesh is sutured to the edge of the inguinal ligament (known as the “edge of the shelf”).